StreetDesignAI: Broadening Designer Perspectives Through Multi-Persona Evaluation of Cycling Infrastructure: System Design

 We conducted semi-structured interviews with 12 professionals involved in cycling infrastructure design, including 6 traffic/roadway engineers, 3 transportation major students, 2 transportation planners/project managers, and 1 environmental leaders fellow.
 All 12 formative study participants later participated in our main user study.
 Participants reported 1 to 10+ years of experience and involvement in 1 to 5+ cycling-related projects.
+All interviews were conducted via Zoom and lasted between 17 and 41 minutes ($M = 29.75$, $SD = 7.05$).
 Our analysis surfaced four recurring challenges that informed system requirements.

 \textbf{Challenge 1: Difficulty in perspective-taking beyond personal experience.} Most participants identified as regular or experienced cyclists and reported difficulty empathizing with less confident populations.
 As P3 noted: “I bike to work every day and feel comfortable in most conditions... but when I try to imagine how my mother would feel on the same street, I honestly don't know what would concern her.”
 Participants also described limited familiarity with cyclist typologies (e.g., P7: “I'm not very familiar with the different types of cyclists...
 I don't really know about the different levels of cyclists.”).